BioClub/labU/README.md

 # BioClub Wordpress Theme

-Open Development of our shiny new Wordpress Theme for bioclub.org
+Open Development for our shiny new Wordpress Theme for bioclub.org

 ## Designs

-New Design should go into the _\_design folder.
+New Designs ideas/suggestion should go into the \_design folder.

+## Structure

+General Structure and Features go into \_structure folder.

 ## Installation